-There’s no silver bullet in the fight against any addiction, let alone one as serious as opioid use disorder, but among the best ways to treat an opioid addiction is through immersive residential inpatient rehab.
+There’s no silver bullet in the fight against any addiction, let alone one as serious as opioid use disorder, but among the best ways to treat opioid addiction is through immersive residential inpatient rehab.

-For opioids, in particular, a medication-assisted therapy incorporating something like methadone or buprenorphine goes a long way towards increasing the odds of a successful and lasting recovery.
+For opioids, in particular, medication-assisted therapy incorporating something like methadone or buprenorphine goes a long way towards increasing the odds of a successful and lasting recovery.
 These drugs help to mitigate cravings and reduce the symptoms of withdrawal without creating those feelings of euphoria that a user desires.

 Once the withdrawal symptoms are under control and the body is in the process of detoxing, work on the mental side of addiction can begin.

 A dedicated inpatient program works well because it allows a person to focus completely on recovery.
 All distractions are removed by design so you can be fully engaged and enveloped in treatment.
 You won’t be going to work or school or dealing with the stresses at home.
 Many of the triggers that once motivated your using will also be gone.